AppStateESS/phpwebsite/README.md

 2. Install Docker Compose as per instructions. *[Docker Compose Install](https://docs.docker.com/compose/gettingstarted/)
 3. Run docker-compose up -d. ( the d option runs it in the background )

+You can run psql and mysql command line from localhost to access the container db's.
+Just use port 6432 for postgres and 4306 for mysql.

 (Depending on your system you may need to add your user to the docker group in order to have the privileges to run the docker-compose command)

 **Remember while setting up phpwebsite that your database location will not be localhost.
 We are running 3 seperate containers.
 One for web, one for mysql, and one for postgresql.
 If you want mysql then the host will be mysql_db otherwise postgres host will be postgres_db.